 Similar cars

-If you’re interested in the Honda Civic, you might also like to consider these alternatives
+If you’re looking at the Honda Civic, you might also be interested in these alternatives